 On this page

 Road hauliers in the EU must have one or more licences.
-In the Netherlands, you apply for licences from the National and International Road Transport Organisation (Nationale en Internationale Wegvervoer Organisatie, NIWO) (Dutch).
+In the Netherlands, you apply for licences from the National and International Road Transport Organisation (Nationale en Internationale Wegvervoer Organisatie, NIWO) (in Dutch).
 The licence you require depends on the destination of the cargo you are transporting.

 Having your own transport means you transport freight for your own company.
 You do not need a permit to do so.
 You must, however, be able to demonstrate that you are transporting your own goods.
 In countries outside the EU, you may sometimes need a journey authorisation.

 Transport within the EU

 A Euro licence is compulsory for: